Let’s start with a short summary of how to plan photography for your wedding tea ceremony:

 - During the ceremony, address your relatives with their new titles while serving them tea.

 - Once they’ve drunk the tea, take back the gaiwan with two hands, once again by holding the saucer.

-7. Tips for a smooth Chinese tea ceremony
+7. Tips for a successful Chinese tea ceremony

 - Write a list for the order of serving.

-- Have a trusted member of your bridal party collect the gifts so that you are not busy keeping track.
-This tip applies to your whole wedding – having a person you trust is the key to staving off some stress throughout the wedding day!
+- Allow a trusted member of your bridal party to collect the gifts so you don’t have to keep track of them.
+This tip applies to your entire wedding: having someone you trust is essential for reducing stress on your wedding day!

-- Have more than one set of teacups that you alternate so that you have more time to wash them thoroughly between each use.
+- Use more than one set of teacups to allow more time to thoroughly clean them between uses.